tromp/cuckoo/README.md

 Linear Time-Memory Trade-Off Bounty
 --------------
-$500 for an open source implementation that uses at most N/k bits while running up to 15 k times slower, for any k>=2.
+$500 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 15 k times slower, for any k>=2.

 Both of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.